HBBisenieks/hbbisenieks.github.io/_posts/blog/2017-08-30-in-brief-cthulhu-stamp.md

 ---
+layout: blog
-title: In Brief - Block Printing
+title: "In Brief: Block Printing"
+published: true
 category: blog
-published: true
-tags: "block printing" Cthulhu "In Brief"
+tags:
+  - block printing
+  - Cthulhu
+  - In Brief
 ---

 My day job is in its busy season right now, so posts may be a bit more spotty